Unmasking the Polygamous Nature of Quantum Nonlocality: Four and more parties and polygamy

-Hence, the two-body Bell inequality (\ref{In}) is clearly violated.
-This implies that the $18$-qubit state $\ket{D_{18}^1}$ can simultaneously violate all $17$-qubit two-body correlation Bell inequalities and thus do not satisfy the monogamy principle.
-Note that here, any exchange of information happens only between the pairs of observers.
+Therefore, the two-body Bell inequality (\ref{In}) is clearly violated.
+This implies that the $18$-qubit state $\ket{D_{18}^1}$ can simultaneously violate all $17$-qubit two-body Bell inequalities and thus the monogamy principle does not hold.
+Note that here any exchange of information happens only between the pairs of observers.